 For example, the warranties on the batteries for both the Nissan Leaf and the Chevy Bolt are 8-year/100,000 warranties, which exceed both the basic warranty and the powertrain warranty.
 This means that, whether you’re buying new or lightly-used, you won’t have to worry about costly battery issues for a while.

-Does it fit your lifestyle?
+Does an electric car fit your lifestyle?

 Would a hybrid be better for you?